spinnaker/spinnaker.github.io/guides/spin/pipeline/index.md

 ```

 The following assumes Spinnaker is running and Gate is
 listening on `http://localhost:8084`.
-If gate is running elsewhere,
+If Gate is running elsewhere,
 you can set the Gate endpoint with the global `--gate-endpoint` flag.

 ## Managing your pipeline's lifecycle